ai-action/diffused/README.md

 ### `--guidance-scale`

-**Optional** (*int*): How much the prompt influences image generation.
+**Optional** (*int*): How much the prompt influences the output image.
 A lower value leads to more deviation and creativity, whereas a higher value follows the prompt to a tee.

 ```sh
 diffused stable-diffusion-v1-5/stable-diffusion-v1-5 "astronaut in a jungle" --guidance-scale=7.5